CaptainCrowbar/prion-lib/rs-core/channel.md

 of the `do_wait_*()` functions from [`Wait`](time.html); `close()` must be async safe and idempotent.

+Any of the wait functions will return true if the channel is either ready for reading or closed.

 If `is_async()` is false, the channel can only be used in a synchronous dispatch handler, usually because it calls an underlying native API that is only intended to be used from the main thread.